-Under the Strategic Direction given to the AUASB by the Financial Reporting Council (FRC), the AUASB is required to have regard to any programme initiated by the IAASB for the revision and enhancement of the ISAs and to make appropriate consequential amendments to the Australian Auditing Standards.
+Under the Strategic Direction given to the AUASB by the Financial Reporting Council (FRC), the AUASB is required to have regard to any programme initiated by the International Auditing and Assurance Standards Board (IAASB) for the revision and enhancement of the International Standards on Auditing (ISAs) and to make appropriate consequential amendments to the Australian Auditing Standards.
 Accordingly, the AUASB has decided to revise and redraft the Australian Auditing Standards using the equivalent redrafted ISAs.

-Main Proposals
+Main Features

-This proposed Auditing Standard establishes mandatory Requirements and provides Application and Other Explanatory Material regarding the external auditor's responsibilities when using work of internal auditors.
+This Auditing Standard establishes requirements and provides application and other explanatory material relating to the auditor's responsibilities in respect of the work of internal auditors where they have determined it is relevant to the external auditor.